pipelinelabo/datalaiq-wiki/ingesters/pcap.md

 It is highly advised to co-locate the network ingester with an indexer when possible and use a `pipe-conn` link to send data, rather than a `clear-conn` or `tls-conn` link.
 If the network ingester is capturing from the same link it is using to push entries, a feedback loop can be created which will rapidly saturate the link (e.g. capturing from eth0 while also sending entries to the ingester via eth0).
 You can use the `BPF-Filter` option to alleviate this.

-If the ingester is on a machine with a Gravwell backend already installed, the installer should automatically pick up the correct `Ingest-Secrets` value and populate the config file with it.
+If the ingester is on a machine with a DatalaiQ backend already installed, the installer should automatically pick up the correct `Ingest-Secrets` value and populate the config file with it.
 Otherwise, it will prompt for the indexer's IP address and the ingest secret.
 In any case, review the configuration file in `/opt/gravwell/etc/network_capture.conf` before running.
 An example which captures traffic from eth0 might look like this:

 ```
 [Global]